JohnnyBoiR04/PDS/Teóricas/TP1.md

 - Interface Segregation
     - instead of one large interface, multiple specific interfaces are better suited for different clients
 - Dependency Inversion
-    - a high-level module should not be dependent upon a low-level module, instead of a high module depeding on a low one, they both depend on abstractions
+    - a high-level module should not be dependent upon a low-level module. instead of a high module depeding on a low one, they both will depend on abstractions

 ### Dry
-- Don't repeat yourself :)
+- Don't repeat yourself

 ### Boy Scout Rule
 - Always leave code better than you found it